Subscribe before September 30 and you could win a Nikon D5600 DSLR!

 Without the frame

 Every issue we present the top images from our Showtime photo contest.
-This issue’s winner is Cassidy Nunn for the theme Movement.
+This issue’s winner is Cary Schatz for the theme Parallel Lines.

 You’ve got questions?
 I might have some answers.
 Some come from reading, some from discussions, but most come from mistakes.